1Mill/notes/books/an-elegant-puzzle.md

       * Automate as much as possible
       * Always revertable to working state
   3. Finish the migration with 100% adoption
-      * Stop the bleeding by enforcing new standard for new work
+      * Stop the bleeding by enforcing new standard/policy for new work
       * Prioritize finishing the migration
-* Making tecnical migrations and reorganizing people cheap is the key to long term organizational growth
+* Making technical migrations and reorganizing people cheap is the key to long term organizational growth and market fit
 * Put teams as close together as possible to facilitate shared context
-  * Most poor relationshipsa re information gaps that can be fixed with proximity
+  * Most poor relationships are information gaps that can be fixed with closer proximity
-* Do not optimize for hte individual - individuals are single points of failure
+* Do not optimize for the individual - individuals are single points of failure
 * People do not process well in large groups - break into smaller groups (e.g. one-on-ones) for more meaningful feedback
-* Career neratives: How you can facilitate career growth in others
+* Career narratives: How you can facilitate career growth in others
   * Discover the intersection of business value and personal passion
 * Model, document, and share to lead without authoirty
   1. Build metrics to measure change
-  2. Do personally / at the team level (experiemnt)
+  2. Do personally / at the team level (experiment)
   3. Document how another team could adopt this process
   4. Share to the wider organization
 * Decentralized decision making but create centralized advisory groups for consistancy across the organization (e.g. Node vs Python)
-  * Watch out for status hunters, bottlenecks, etc. that may bottle neck flow
+  * Watch out for status hunters, bottlenecks, etc. that may artifically limit flow
 * When giving a presentation start with the conclusion
   * Frame the topic with relavant and short historical context
-  * Drive actions from principles and know your data for ad hoc questions
+  * Derive actions from principles and know your data for adhoc questions
   * Preparing (understanding) > practice (parroting)
   * Steps
       1. Tie topic to business value (1-2 sentences)
-      2. Establish hiostirical narative (2-4)
+      2. Establish historical narrative (2-4)
       3. Explicit ask (1-2)
       4. Data driven diagnosis
       5. Decision making principles